-One of the latest popular trends in interior design are media feature walls, often just called media walls.
+One of the latest popular trends in interior design are TV media walls with an electric fireplace to add extra ambience.
 But what is a media wall, and how can you build one in your home?
-Read on to find out.

 But what do you need to consider before getting started on such a project?

 When building a media wall fireplace, often the key consideration is choosing the size of the TV and electric fire to use.
 After all, with electric fires available in all kinds of shapes and sizes how do you choose the right size?

 Ultimately like many factors when it comes to bespoke installations is that it comes down to personal preference and the available space.